 Take the lead in closing the achievement gap.

 Data from Pennsylvania System School Assessment shows that on average, 50 percent of children are at or below the basic level of literacy proficiency required for their grade area.
-Enroll in Wilkes University's 30-credit online master's degree to advance your career in literacy while learning teaching strategies to reach all students.
+Enroll in Wilkes University's 30-credit online master's degree in literacy with Pa.
+Reading Specialist certification to advance your career in literacy while learning teaching strategies to reach all students.

 By combining theory and application, you will learn how to assess, diagnose and teach students to be active listeners, speakers, readers and writers.
 In addition, you will leave the program with the most current research-based tools necessary to facilitate literacy initiatives in your own school district.